Ivan Aksakov: Biography

 Aksakov was born in the village of Nadezhdino (then Orenburg Governorate, now Bashkiria), into a family of prominent Russian writer Sergey Timofeevich Aksakov (1791—1859) and his wife Olga Semyonovna Zaplatina (1793—1878).
 His mother was the daughter of Major General Semyon Grigorievich Zaplatina and a captured Turkish woman.
 The third son of eleven children, he was a younger brother of the writers Konstatin and Vera Aksakova.

 His paternal grandfather Timofey Stepanovich Aksakov belonged to an old noble Aksakov family whose members claimed to be the decedents of Šimon.
 Their first documented ancestor was Ivan Feodorivich Velyaminov nicknamed Oksak who lived during the 15th century.
 His family crest was based on the Polish Przyjaciel coat of arms (also known as Aksak) which is considered to be of Tatar origin in Poland (the word «oksak» means «lame» in Turkic languages).
-All this led some researches to believe that the Aksakov family also originated from Tatars, despite they had no relation to the Polish noble house.
-Aksakov's maternal grandfather was a Russian General Semyon Grigorievich Zaplatin who fought under the command of Alexander Suvorov and who married a Turkish captive Igel-Syum.

-Aksakov spent his early years in Nadezhdino.
+All this led some researchers to believe that the Aksakov family also originated from Tatars, despite they had no relation to the Polish noble house.
+Aksakov's maternal grandfather was a Russian General Semyon Grigorievich Zaplatin who fought under the command of Alexander Suvorov and who married a Turkish captive Igel-Syum.Aksakov spent his early years in Nadezhdino.
 In the autumn of 1826 he moved with his family to Moscow where he received good home education.